MatthiasRemta/NLP_Project/README.md

 # NLP_Project
 NLP on the CMU Movie Summary Corpus.

-1. FINAL_Data_extraction -> produces plots_genres.pkl
+Submitted by: Erlacher Felix, Remta Matthias, Schachinger Gabriel & Zechmeister Anna-Christina

+Order of the notebooks provided:

+1. Data_extraction_preprocessing_EDA
+2. reducing_categories
+3. Logistic_Regression_try_balanced/Logistic_Regression_try_reduced_to_60
+4. Transformer_classification_v2

+Details about the notebook contents:

+1. Data_extraction_preprocessing_EDA
+   - Output: plots_genres.pkl and visualisations
+   - Loads, preprocesses and merges the relevant data
-   - visualistion of the data
+   - Visualistion of the data (Movie summaries and genre information

-      - wordclouds
-      - stopwords
+2. reducing_categories
-2. reducing_categories -> takes plots_genres.pkl and produces plots_genres_reduced_to_60.pkl and plots_genres_balanced
+   Output: Takes plots_genres.pkl and produces plots_genres_reduced_to_60.pkl, plots_genres_balanced as well as the regarding train and test sets
    - plots_genres_reduced_to_60 reduces the categories to 60 - 41549 entries balance of most occuring genres/least occuring genres 19406/342 = 56.74
       - reduces via TF-IDF and K-Means, throws away the least occuring categories
    - plots_genres_balanced has the same amount of categories - 19494 entries balance of most occuring genres/least occuring genres 9289/505 = 18.39